kerstin-w/innski/README.md

  * Added a backgroundcolor to text elements that were on top of a background image to make them clearer to read.
  * Added a text area for comments or questions to the sign up form.
  * On the homepage I changed the text for the hero banner to be centered.

+ ## <a name="features">Features</a>

+ ---
+Current Features:

+* An appealing design and an intuitive navigation and orientation on the website.
+* A website which is fully responsive on all screen sizes
+* A sign up page to allow customers to book a spot for the festival and also to submit questions.
+* Social media links so that users can get in touch with us.

+Future Features:

+* Add a new page with educational content releated to snow safety.
+* After the first event add a testimonal section to homepage.